paschaldev/eloquent-google-translate/README.md

 ```
 This will copy the configuration to your config path.

-For Lumen, open your `bootstrap/app.php` and add this line to regitser a provider
+For Lumen, open your `bootstrap/app.php` and add this line to register a provider
 ```php
 $app->register(PaschalDev\EloquentTranslate\Providers\TranslateServiceProvider::class);
 ```